-Last updated: 2019-04-17 12:01:58PDF
+Last updated: 2020-02-21 13:33:15PDF

-A role is similar to a Tencent Cloud user, where you can see a role as a "virtual account" and give it permission policies that determine what it can or cannot do in Tencent Cloud.
+Similar to a Tencent Cloud user, a role is a "virtual account" that can be associated with policies which determine what it can or cannot do in Tencent Cloud.
 A role can be assumed by any Tencent Cloud account and is not exclusively associated with one single account.
-Although a primary account uses long-term credentials such as a password or access keys when creating a role, a role does not have long-term credentials associated with it.
-When you assume a role, you receive dynamic temporary security credentials to access resources via the role.
-Specifically, it allows you to use temporary keys and signatures to access to your cloud resources via open Tencent Cloud APIs.
+Although a root account uses persistent credentials such as a password or access keys when creating a role, a role does not have persistent credentials associated with it.
+When you assume a role, temporary credentials are created for you to access related resources.
+Specifically, you can use temporary keys to call open TencentCloud APIs in order to access your Tencent Cloud resources.

 A role entity is an object that can be allowed to assume a role.
 Tencent Cloud supports two types of role entities: Tencent Cloud accounts and role-enabled Tencent Cloud services.
 If you need to grant users in your account or another Tencent Cloud root account temporary access to your resources, you can use a Tencent Cloud account as the role entity.
 If you need to grant a Tencent Cloud service access to your resources, you can use a role-enabled Tencent Cloud service as the role entity.
 In this way, you do not need to create a persistent key for any service, avoiding the security risks caused by difficulty in key rotation and possible credential leakage.